influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/create.md

 {{% /code-tab-content %}}
 {{< /code-tabs-wrapper >}}

-## Create a bucket schema using the influx CLI
+## Create a schema using the influx CLI

 ```sh
 influx bucket-schema create \